sidekick9497/Pixogram/README.md

  2. A Discovery service will be a spring boot application having a dependency of depedency server having added.
  Eureks discovery service is a naming server, which registers all micro services and make them accesssible by their name.

+ HTTP verb method returns back reponse in form of data, whereas http request method returns response in form of http events, as this method responds the different stages of request response cycle.